Komrod/web-servo/README.md

 - Handle GET, POST and file upload
 - Configuration in a JSON file
 - Log management of errors and access
-- Working example
+- HTTPS web server
 - [Tutorials](https://github.com/Komrod/web-servo/blob/master/tutorials.md)
 - Executing node script on the server and output result
 - Debug log to fix your node script
-- URL alias
-- Password protection
+- URL alias, password protection
 - onBeforeRequest and onAfterRequest events
 - Error pages customization
 - Descriptive log in the console

 ## Install